team-pragmatic-chaos/team-pragmatic-chaos.github.io/timeline.md

 - Time interval generation
 - Video frame analysis (minimum and maximum frame checks)
 - Relative file path handling of input data
-- Time frame with interval selection T0, T5, ..., T32
+- Timeframe with interval selection T0, T5, ..., T32

 ### Challenges
 - A lot of videos did not have the FFMEG header associated with them.
 Reading such videos causes problems.